Pharmaceutical Drug Injury Law

 One would assume after approving a dangerous drug or over-the-counter medicine that caused impairment to you or a family member that filing a negligence lawsuit would be an option.
+But can the FDA be held liable?
+Probably not.
 The FDA has sovereign immunity as it is a government agency.
 Sovereign immunity means that government agencies cannot be sued unless the government agency permits it.
 The government rarely allows this to happen.

 Pharmaceutical Drug Companies

 Before 2013, a pharmaceutical company or a drug manufacturer could be sued.
 Any serious side effects, injuries, illnesses, or deaths would mean a lawsuit.
 Countless millions of dollars were paid in drug lawsuit settlements.

 However, in 2013 the United States Supreme Court made a historic ruling that once a drug has been approved by the FDA individuals are no longer permitted to sue the drug manufacturers, even though it has been confirmed or proven that the drug did cause harm.
 So, primarily after the FDA has approved a drug, seeking compensation from a pharmaceutical drug company can be challenging.
 To ensure the best chance of a successful claim and to explore your legal options, contact an experienced injury lawyer specializing in defective drugs.